© SBMA 2022 – all rights reserved

 Over the last few months, we have seen telehealth grow massively and it has played an important role in managing the Coronavirus pandemic.
 As we look to the future, understanding the value of telehealth will be vital to its survival.
 As physicians and patients alike adopt the new technology, it will begin to become the new normal.
 With the widespread implementation of virtual visits, it is likely people will be more in tune with their health due to the convenience.

 At SBMA, we offer the most competitive medical benefits plans in the industry.
-We offer 24/7 access to doctors, with no cost to you!
+We offer 24/7 access to doctors, at no cost to you!
 Along with the option for behavioral health services with a $50 co-pay.
 To learn more about our virtual health options, contact us!